Wrongful Death

 The statute of limitations for filing a wrongful death claim in Oregon is three years from the date of your loved one’s death.
 In other words, you have three years to file or settle your claim.
 Failure to abide by this statute of limitations can destroy an otherwise valid wrongful death claim.

-What Type Of Compensation Can I Pursue During A Wrongful Death Claim?
+What Type Of Compensation Can I Pursue During A Claim?

-Oregon wrongful death statute allows the personal representative of the deceased to pursue financial compensation for their losses.
+The applicable Oregon statute allows the personal representative of the deceased to pursue financial compensation for their losses.

 The family can seek financial compensation for damages such as reimbursement for medical, burial, and funeral expenses.
 Also, there could be claims for the current and future income the deceased would have contributed to the home.
 The family can further claim damages for pain and suffering for the survivors and other applicable costs.

-Reach Out To Our Experienced and Skilled Wrongful Death Attorneys
+Reach Out To Our Experienced and Skilled Attorney

 In Oregon, the law limits the non-economic damages awarded to the beneficiaries in a wrongful death case to $500,000.
 Non-economic damages include loss of care, comfort, and companionship or loss of consortium.
 But, there is no limit to economic damages or punitive damages that survivors may recover.
 This limit means that much of your financial compensation will need to relate directly to the economic impact of your family’s loss.

-Overall, it is crucial to have an attorney help you through the wrongful death claim process.
+It is crucial to have an attorney help you through the claim process.
 An experienced attorney will make sure that you get full and fair compensation based on the unique circumstances of your case.